carlosperate/awesome-microbit/README.md

 To add an extension to MakeCode find the "Extensions" option in the Settings menu or in the "Advance" toolbox category.

-The link below contains a list of the oficially approved extensions, and they can be loaded by by searching for their name in the "Extensions" screen.
+The link below contains a list of the officially approved extensions, and they can be loaded by by searching for their name in the "Extensions" screen.

 - [MakeCode Extensions Gallery](https://makecode.microbit.org/extensions) - Official list of extensions available directly within MakeCode.